 - Make sure your Ecwid store charges every customer a proper tax amount.
-The easiest way to do that is to enable Automatic Taxes in your store control panel at Settings → Taxes.
-Once enabled, your store will automatically calculate and charge the appropriate sales tax at checkout.
+The easiest way to do that is to enable Automatic Taxes in your Ecwid Control Panel → Settings → Taxes.
+Once enabled, your store will automatically calculate and charge the appropriate sales tax on checkout.

 - Install the TaxJar application from the Ecwid App Market.

 - Once installed, the app will automatically start synchronizing your sales and will guide you through any additional steps.